-A huge part of my role is the transition from Nursery to Reception, and I wanted to write to you to let you know how we will approach this in the current climate.
-Please be assured that despite these current circumstances, I do understand the importance of this transition for you and your child/children, and we will do everything to support and guide you through the next few months.
+A huge part of my role is the transition from Nursery to Reception, and I wanted to assure you that despite these current circumstances, I do understand the importance of this transition for you and your child/children, and that we will do everything we can to support and guide you through the next few months.

 Alongside this letter, there are a number of forms included for you to fill in and return to your child’s class teacher during your 1:1 meeting (please see the date and time on the back of your Reception welcome booklet).
-These forms are regarding things like your home/school agreement, photograph permissions, Tapestry Learning Journal and a trips letter.
+These forms are regarding things like your home/school agreement, photograph permissions, Tapestry and trips.
 There is also some information about our school uniform suppliers, Initial Images.
-In late August/September you will also be receiving your ParentPay activation letter as we run a cashless dinner system and all school dinners have to be pre booked via this system.
+At your parent interview you will be receiving your ParentPay activation letter as we run a cashless dinner system here at Mortimer and all school dinners have to be pre booked via this system.

-We are currently preparing a new tab, ‘New Reception Starters 2020’ to our website.
-This section of the website is dedicated to your children and you with lots of helpful information.
-The teachers are busy making a ‘Day in Reception’ video which you can share with your child to help them become more familiar with our school (and hopefully get them feeling excited about coming!).
-You will also find copies of all letters and guidance we have sent out in the post in case you need them to refer to in the future.
+If you are not yet aware, we do have a ‘Welcome to Reception’ tab on our website which is dedicated to your children and yourselves.
+There is also a ‘Day in Reception’ video which you can share with your child to help them become more familiar with our school (and hopefully get them feeling excited about coming!).
+You will also find copies of all letters and guidance we have sent out in the post just in case you need to refer to them in the future.

-Over the past few weeks, we have been busy contacting nurseries and started to build up a picture of each and every child, including what they will need from us in September.
-We will hopefully be able to talk to you all on a 1:1 basis about your child in September and answer any of your questions and discuss any concerns you might have.
+Over the past few weeks Reception staff have been very busy visiting nurseries and as a result we have started to build up a picture of each and every child.
+We will also be talking to you all on a 1:1 basis about your child in September.
+This meeting also provides you with the opportunity to ask us any questions you may have thought of over the summer holidays or discuss any concerns you might have.

 I have also included some guidance on things you can be supporting your child with over the coming months to help them prepare for starting school.
 These are mainly based around everyday independent skills your child can be working on to help them with daily life in school.
-However, I would like to reassure you that this is by no means a check list for things they must achieve by September– all children learn and develop at different rates, and if your child will need further support with these in September, we will of course be happy to help them.
+However, I would like to reassure you that this is by no means a check list of things they must achieve by September – all children learn and develop at different rates, and if your child needs further support with these in September, we will of course be happy to help them.

-I hope that although this letter cannot answer all of your questions about the exact details of your child’s entry to school, it lets you know exactly what you can expect from us over the next few months.
+Although this letter cannot answer all of your questions about the exact details of your child’s entry to school at present, I hope it lets you know exactly what you can expect from us over the next few months.
 Please know that you can contact us at any time and we will be happy to discuss any concerns or queries with you.
-Please refer to the information on the website – it has a lot of details and helpful information which may answer a lot of your questions and I hope it is helpful to you and your child as we begin your journey of transition into our Mortimer family.
+Please keep an eye on the Mortimer website – it has a lot of helpful information which may answer some of your questions.

-I very much look forward to meeting you all and getting to know you all a little better.
+I very much look forward to meeting you all in September and getting to know you all a little better.
 Until then, take care and stay safe.